tuneinsight/lattigo/README.md

 ## License

-Lattigo is licenced under the Apache 2.0 License.
+Lattigo is licensed under the Apache 2.0 License.

 ## Contact